Property Managers Fob Guide

 What is a fob?

-A fob is actually a remote transmitter that sends a signal to a remote receiver to activate a gate.
+A fob is a remote transmitter that sends a signal to a remote receiver to activate a gate.

 They are often called other names such as blipper; doofer; clicker etc